aivtic/WASF203---Advanced-Web-Application-Security/labs/lab9.md

 For this assignment, submit the following files:

-1. **`index.php`** – The input form page.
+1. **`login.html`** – The login form with a secure connection (HTTPS).
-2. **`xss_form.php`** – The page where user input is displayed (before and after mitigation).
+2. **`process_login.php`** – The PHP script with both insecure and secure versions (with hashed passwords and HTTPS).
 3. **`README.md`** – A brief explanation document that includes:
-   - A description of Cross-Site Scripting (XSS) vulnerabilities.
+   - A description of the sensitive data exposure vulnerability.
    - How you exploited the vulnerability in Task 1.
-   - How you mitigated the vulnerability in Task 2 by sanitizing and encoding user input.
+   - How you mitigated the vulnerability in Task 2 using HTTPS and password hashing.
-   - Your thoughts on the importance of input validation and output encoding in preventing XSS.
+   - Your thoughts on the importance of securing sensitive data.

 ---

 ### **Summary**

 In this lab, you:
-- Learned about **Cross-Site Scripting (XSS)** vulnerabilities and their risks.
+- Learned about **sensitive data exposure** vulnerabilities and their risks.
-- Exploited an XSS vulnerability by injecting a malicious script through a form input.
-- Mitigated the vulnerability by properly sanitizing and encoding user input using `htmlspecialchars()`.
+- Exploited an insecure login system where passwords were stored in plain text and transmitted over HTTP.
+- Mitigated these vulnerabilities by implementing **HTTPS** for secure communication and **password hashing** for secure password storage.

 ### **Reflection**

-Cross-Site Scripting is a common and dangerous vulnerability, but it can be mitigated effectively by ensuring proper input validation and output encoding.
-It's important to always validate and sanitize user input, especially when it's displayed back to the user, to prevent malicious attacks.
+Protecting sensitive data is critical to maintaining the integrity and trustworthiness of your application.
+Always ensure that sensitive data is transmitted securely using HTTPS and stored securely using techniques like password hashing.

 ---

+Let me know if you need any further details or if you'd like to move on to the next topic!